Last Updated on June 15, 2023 by Paul Guzman

 - Compost Make Your Own

 Which is best?
 There are many factors on which are best.
 Where you live, soil, weather, rain, and much more.
-But if I had to choose one it would be Fox Farm fertilizers with Bat Guano a close second.
+Furthermore, if I had to choose one it would be Fox Farm fertilizers with Bat Guano a close second.
 Yes, Fox Farm products do have a Bat Guano fertilizer.

 What about ornamental plants?

 The same thing applies to plants that do not produce edible food.
-Planting and growing bulbs are very simple, and once planted the bulbs will grow for years.
+Conversely, Planting and growing bulbs are very simple, and once planted the bulbs will grow for years.
 It’s important to choose your plants carefully, you could have flower blossom from the first weeks of spring to the end of the summer.
 How to choose the right plants for your garden.

 Mowing your lawn

 It is a good idea not to trim it too low to the ground.
 The rule of thumb is to go at about medium level in early spring then move the lever up one notch as time goes on.
-Eventually up at the end of the fall season.
+Eventually at the end of the fall season.

-Another good tip is to you leave your grass growing a bit longer so that the roots can grow deeper.
-This results in a stronger lawn and less likely to dry out.
+Another good tip is to leave your grass growing a bit longer so that the roots can grow deeper.
+This results in a stronger lawn and is less likely to dry out.
 I have seen neighbors, relatives, and friends who cut their lawns low every time, this is not good for your lawn.
 If the grass is too short that will lead to shallow roots, which will cause a brown/yellowish and dried-out lawn.

 How to irrigate your garden